patriciogonzalezvivo/ofxComposer/README.md

 # ofxComposer

-It´s a set of connecting boxes that let you load and processes different type of data on the GPU.
+This idea came up with James George at Detroit´s oF DevCon 2012.
+It consist on a set of connecting boxes that let you load and processes different type of data on the GPU.
 It´s designed to be flexible and visually minimalist for quick editing on life performances.
 But also very handy for graphically debugging, editing GLSL Shaders on the fly, and as a complement of ofxGui.

 ## Instalation